Winter skate: Reproduction and development

-Winter skates are oviparous or egg-laying.
+Winter skates are oviparous.
 Their reproductive strategy involves slow growth and late maturity.
 They lay one egg in a purse (sometimes known as a mermaid purse) or capsule.
 On average, L. ocellata lays 50 eggs a year, while little skate lays 30 eggs.
-This implies the winter skate has a higher fecundity than the little skate.
-The egg capsule is most like a bird or reptile shell.
-Gestation time for winter skate in the Gulf of Saint Lawrence is, like the related little skate, 6 to 9 months.
+Gestation time for winter skate in the Gulf of Saint Lawrence is, like for the related little skate, 6 to 9 months.